ECNL Regional League (ECRL) & Elite 64 (E64)

 CRYSC Player Pathway

-The inclusion of ECRL and E64 teams in the player pathway will provide support for emerging talent and players not quite ready to sustain involvement in the ECNL program.
+The inclusion of ECRL and NPL teams in the player pathway will provide support for emerging talent and players not quite ready to sustain involvement in the ECNL program.
 Additionally, if an ECNL player is not appropriately placed or doesn’t feel comfortable in the Elite program, then there is a level very close by where they can continue to grow and develop with high-quality players.

-ECRL / E64 FAQs
+ECRL / NPL FAQs

 The US has many ‘National Platforms’ that all claim to be the home for developing elite level talent in the country.
 Elite Club national League (ECNL) in our opinion is the prominent platform for youth clubs in developing talent.
 ECNL split the nation across multiple divisions from age groups 13u-19u where the best of those States compete annually to win the right to progress to National Playoffs, and then National Championships, where an eventual age winner on the boys and girls side is found.
 This is the Youth Club’s top tier for developing talent.